mjl-/mox/README.md

 - Autodiscovery (with SRV records, Microsoft-style, Thunderbird-style, and Apple device management profiles) for easy account setup (though client support is limited).
-- Webmail for reading/sending email from the browser.
 - Webserver with serving static files and forwarding requests (reverse proxy), so port 443 can also be used to serve websites.
 - Prometheus metrics and structured logging for operational insight.
-- "localserve" subcommand for running mox locally for email-related testing/developing, including pedantic mode.
+- "mox localserve" subcommand for running mox locally for email-related testing/developing, including pedantic mode.

 Mox is available under the MIT-license and was created by Mechiel Lukkien,